sagemath/trac_to_gh/Issue 1866.md

 # Issue 1866: bug in doctesting -- long time not respected in some contexts

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1866

 Original creator: was